The linearized Poisson-Nernst-Planck system as heat flow on the interval under non-local boundary conditions: Introduction

+The steady state for the linearized problem can easily be obtained: \be \bar{u} (x)= \frac{\kappa V}{\cosh(\kappa/2)}\sinh(\kappa( x-1/2))\ee so we can subtract it from the solution $u$ of equation to get a homogeneous boundary conditions \be u_x(0) = -k^2\int_0^1(1-s) u(s)ds \ , u_x(1) = \kappa^2\int_0^1 s u(s)ds \ . \ee Some versions of parabolic equations under non-local boundary conditions were studied by several authors (see, e.g.\cite{St, Ardent}).
 A stochastic interpretation of linear diffusion equations under non-local boundary conditions goes back to Feller \cite{Feller2}.
-In this paper he extended his seminal paper \cite{Feller1} to non-local boundary conditions, and interpreted the diffusion equation in terms of a Brownian particle which may undergo a jump from a point on the boundary of the interval to a distributed position at the interior.
+In that paper he extended his seminal paper \cite{Feller1} to non-local boundary conditions, and interpreted the diffusion equation in terms of a Brownian particle which may undergo a jump from a point on the boundary of the interval to a distributed position at the interior.
 This extension was later studied by several authors, see e.g \cite{Ardent, Bo, ros1}.
 However, in all these cases the process is allowed to jump from a boundary point to the interior, and not the other way around.
 This will be the case if, e.g., $\kappa^2$ is replaced by $-\kappa^2$ in (\ref{bcc3}).

 The boundary conditions (\ref{bcc3}) associated with the operator $d^2/dx^2 -\kappa^2$ suggests a diffusion process which jump at a random Poisson time of mean $\kappa^2$ from an {\em inner} point $x\in (0,1)$ and reflected at the endpoint $x=0$ with probability $1-x$, and at the endpoint $x=1$ with probability $x$.
 In this sense, it is a {\em forward} Kolmogorov equation representing the evolution of a probability distribution of the charge. \footnote{Even though $u$ is not necessarily of definite sign, we can consider the positive and negative parts of $u$ independently, using the linearity of this equation.}